Air1N/DQN-for-Cartpolev1/README.md

 ![Lunar Surprisal Graphs](images/lunar_surprisal_graphs.png)

-Later, I added surprisal, and the problem could be solved in just over 11,000 steps.
+Later, I added surprisal, and the environment could be solved in just over 13,000 steps.
 Surprisal uses the error of the next-state prediction sub-goal to adjust the reward.
-A higher difference represents a "surprise" that the model didn't expect, or hasn't encountered before.
+A higher difference represents a "surprise" that the model couldn't predict.
 This promotes exploring states the model hasn't seen before, and is better than greedy epsilon alone.
 This model uses a static 5% random action chance (epsilon=0.05)

 ![Lunar Landing](images/lunar_landing.gif)